YggdrasiI/rss2html/README.md

 ## Requires

-See requirements.txt, Python >= 3.8
+Python >= 3.8
+For a list of required packages: see setup.cfg
+For virtual environments: python3-venv

 ## Installation and start